PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 Taxonomy: XAI vs Trustworthy AI vs Responsible AI

 Trustworthy AI: Full set of properties - valid, reliable, safe, secure, explainable, fair, privacy-preserving.
 Broader than XAI.
+NIST's seven trustworthy AI characteristics define this concept.

 Narrow vs Strong AI